yasa-tech/yasa-data/contributing.md

 - Campus address
 - Contact phone and email
 - Post-UTME type (CBT / Interview / Essay / None)
-- Anything else — use the "Other" option
+- Anything else, use the "Other" option

 **Review:** All corrections are reviewed by the YASA team before affecting the live platform.
 We aim to review within 5 business days.
 You earn 1 point per correction submitted.